Daily Throw Away Contact Lenses

 Yes, you can use rewetting drops with daily contacts, but only if the drops are labeled for use with contact lenses.
 Contact-safe rewetting drops are made to add moisture while the lenses are on your eyes, which can help with mild dryness, lens awareness, or that dry feeling that shows up during long screen time, air-conditioning, travel, or a long day of wear.
 Always follow the drop instructions and your eye doctor's guidance, especially if you have sensitive eyes or frequent dryness.

-Do not use saline solution, disinfecting solution, cleaning solution, or redness-relief drops as a substitute for contact-safe rewetting drops.
+Don't use saline solution, disinfecting solution, cleaning solution, or redness-relief drops as a substitute for contact-safe rewetting drops.
 Saline can rinse lenses, but it does not disinfect them, and cleaning or disinfecting solutions are not meant to go directly into the eye.
 Redness-relief drops may also mask irritation instead of fixing the cause.
-If your daily contacts still feel dry, painful, scratchy, or uncomfortable after using contact-safe drops, remove the lenses and check with your eye doctor before wearing them again.
+If your daily contacts still feel dry, painful, scratchy, or uncomfortable after using contact-safe drops, compare daily contacts for dry eyes and ask your eye doctor whether fit, material, tear film, or wearing time may be affecting comfort.

 Yes, daily contacts are available for people with astigmatism or presbyopia, but you still need the exact lens type and prescription values from your eye care professional before ordering.
 Daily contacts for astigmatism usually use a special design that helps correct uneven focusing and keeps the lens more stable on the eye.
 Daily contacts for presbyopia may use a multifocal design, which helps support near and distance vision in one lens.
 These options can be helpful if you want the convenience of a fresh pair each day without giving up correction for more specific vision needs.